mahmdlaf84/gnetwork/gpang-network-v3.6/README.md

 ./scripts/start-node.sh
 ```

 The script initializes `ledger_v35.json` if missing and starts the RPC service on `0.0.0.0:8080`.
-Blocks are produced every 3 seconds, even when the mempool is empty.
-Transactions submitted via the CLI or HTTP API are batched into the next block and persisted to disk.
+Blocks arrive every 200 ms in the steady state (accelerating to 150 ms when the mempool is saturated).
+Transactions submitted via the CLI or HTTP API are pipelined through a three-stage HotStuff queue so finality lands within 300–600 ms while the ledger is persisted to disk.

 ### Environment variables